treytomes/SUDOKU-COCO3/README.md

 This program was tested in VCC 2.0.1e.

 It takes about 3.5 minutes to create a grid.
+Use CONT at the break to continue with puzzle generation.

 ![](screenshot01.png)